microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-transfer.md

 ### Example 5: Call transfer from a group call

-> **Note:** To transfer from a group call, transferee parameter is needed.
-All others are same as transfer from a peer-to-peer call case.
-Consultative transfer from a group call or transfer to PSTN from a group call are similar to example 1-4, with transferee parameter specified.
+> **Note:** To transfer from a group call, the transferee parameter is required.
+All other parameters are the same as those for a transfer from a peer-to-peer call.
+A consultative transfer from a group call or a transfer to PSTN from a group call are similar to examples 1-4, with the transferee parameter specified.

 #### Request
 The following example shows the request.